xkalet07/cml_wd_telcosense/README.md

 # Rain activity detection using microwave link data with convolutional neural network

-Repository for Masters thesis 2024/2025
+Repository of Masters thesis CNN implementation 2024/2025
-Lukáš Kaleta
+author: Lukáš Kaleta

+Included Jupyter notebooks showcase the data pre-processing and use of implemented CNN model

 ## Data preprocessing

-#### What should be done:
+#### Done:
 - fault values replaced with NaN
 - long off times detected and removed from dataset
-- large trsl steps removed or dealed with: cml 496
+- large trsl steps removed or dealed with: (see cml 496)
-- right approach for standardisation. different median baseline for cmls with different lengths should be niceable, or cml length should be given.
--
+- right approach for standardisation

-## attempt_01
+## 01 training CNN on one CML
 #### Goal:
 - train existing CNN(1) on open sense cml and reference RADOLAN data from Germany(2).
 - calculate WAA using pycomlink function from Schleiss 2013.

 #### status:
-Prediction works with test loss around 0.2.
+- Prediction works with test loss around 0.2.
-Solved array size missmatch.
+- Solved array size missmatch.

-Working: Importing external data in netCDF, choosing one cml, converting to torch Tensor.
+- choosing one cml, converting to torch Tensor.
-existing implementation acording to (1) uses 1 wet/dry flag for 180 time stamps (one of 100 samples).
-Why?
-My implementation aims to use one flag for one trsl measurement.
-Is that a good thinking?
-Compare the 2 aproaches.
+-

-Optimize learning:
+### Optimize learning:
 - dropout rate: 0.4 is far to high, causes high learning curve ripple: set 0, later can be increased.
 - learning rate lowered: 0.0001, learning is fast but convergs to high values.
 - changed standardising: to min-max = 0-1, performance improved significantly!

+## 02 training CNN on a dataset of 20 CMLs

+#### status:
+- Added more cmls to dataset. current: 20

 #### TODO:
-- So, my cnn is learning but how do I use the learned cnn, how do I save the weights...
-- Implement other models of WAA estimation.

-#### TODO: non essential implementations
 - sample shuffle: increases learning speed and precission.
-- wet/dry 50/50 for faster learning?
+- wet/dry 50/50 for faster learning and more accurate TPR/TNR results
-- cnn threshold choosing algorhythm, currently set to 0.5.
+- CNN threshold optimalization algorhythm, currently set to 0.5.
-- improve cnn architecture.
+- improve the CNN architecture.
--

-## attempt_02
-Do whole process with more cmls.

-#### TODO:
-- Add more cmls to dataset. current: 20
-- Implement some kind of shuffle, but keep the whole rain patterns intact.

-## attempt_xx
+## 03 TODO after semestral thesis
-In the next attempt.
-Implement it that period of trsl == reference wet/dry?
+- period of trsl == reference wet/dry.
 Meaning, for each trsl point there will be wet/dry flag predicted.
-Forward and backward memory implementation will be needed.
+- Forward and backward memory implementation will be needed.
-This approach should bring better learning performance.
+- This approach should bring better learning performance.
 For longer wet/dry periods there are ocasions, where the period is wet, but trsl shows rain pattern for only fraction of the period.

 ## current CNN architecture (1):